albertofortes/gatsby-blog-2020/README.md

 Starting at 1st Jan, 2020 a Worldwide coding Challenge started: [#100DaysOfGatsby Challenge](https://www.gatsbyjs.org/blog/tags/100-days-of-gatsby).

-In my [Gatsby Challenge Github repo](https://github.com/albertofortes/gatsby-blog-2020) I will be creating a branch for each challenge from Challenge 3 taht I will merge into master once done.
+In my [Gatsby Challenge Github repo](https://github.com/albertofortes/gatsby-blog-2020) I will be creating a branch for each challenge from Challenge 3 that I will merge into master once done.
 As well, I will try to create at least a blog entry for any challenge.

 ## Challenges: